ADCYAP1 gene

 This section has been translated automatically.

 The ADCYAP1 gene (ADCYAP1 stands for: adenylate cyclase-activating polypeptide 1) is a protein-coding gene located on chromosome 18p11.32.
 The ADCYAP1 gene encodes a secreted proprotein that is proteolytically processed into several mature peptides (PACAP).
-PACAP, a neuropeptide, exists in two bioactive forms PACAP27 and PACAP38, which differ by eleven amino acid residues in the C-terminus.
-These peptides stimulate adenylate cyclase and increase cyclic adenosine monophosphate (cAMP) levels, leading to transcriptional activation of target genes.
-The encoded products of the ADCYAP1 gene are important mediators of neuroendocrine stress responses.
+PACAP (PACAP stands for: Pituitary Adenylate Cyclase-Activating Polypeptide ), a neuropeptide that is secreted in two bioactive forms PACAP27 and PACAP38, which differ by eleven amino acid residues in the C-terminus.
+Both bioactive peptides stimulate adenylate cyclase and increase cyclic adenosine monophosphate (cAMP) levels, leading to transcriptional activation of target genes.
+The encoded PACAPs of the ADCYAP1 gene are important mediators of neuroendocrine stress responses.
 Alternative splicing leads to several transcript variants.
-PACAP is similar to the "vasoactive intestinal peptide (VIP)".
+PACAP is similar to the " vasoactive intestinal peptide (VIP)".

 Pathophysiology